Associate Principal, Quantitative Risk Management

 Education and/or Experience:

-- Master’s degree or equivalent is required in a quantitative field such as computer science, mathematics, physics, finance/financial engineering.
+Master’s degree or equivalent in a quantitative field such as data analytics, computer science, mathematics, physics, finance/financial engineering.
 PhD preferred.

 Certificates or Licenses: